The PhD program aims to support researchers to become emancipated independent researchers in the fields of performance and scenography, or beyond.

 The second space on the 3dr floor is dedicated to the administrative office, collective library and meeting space.

-As well we provide a storage space for technical equipment and a workshop for small scenography undertakings.
+We provide a storage space for technical equipment and a workshop for small scenography undertakings.

-The a.pass program regularly collaborates with Zsenne ArtLab (Brussels), Nadine (Brussels) and PAF (Performing Arts Forum) where some of our activities also take place.
+The a.pass program regularly collaborates with Zsenne ArtLab (Brussels), Nadine (Brussels) and PAF (Performing Arts Forum) where some of our activities take place.